Godfather27/FactoryBot/CONTRIBUTING.md

 ## Coding Convention

-We enforce PSR-2 coding conventions
+We enforce PSR-12 coding conventions

+all public properties and functions must have documentation

+all private properties and functions should have documentation

+new features must be documented in the README

+all test assertions must have messages

 ## Testing